Foot and Leg Vein Treatments Los Angeles

 - Foam sclerotherapy for the elimination of superficial leg varicose veins.

 - Microphlebectomy for the removal of the very superficial varicose veins of the leg and foot.

 For more information about these techniques please go to our Spider and Varicose Vein Treatment Los Angeles page, or click on the individual treatments listed above.

 It should be pointed out that at Nu Vela Laser and Vein Center, Dr. R. Dishakjian, like many expert vein specialists, recommends that leg spider veins be treated only after treating varicose and reticular veins.
 Otherwise, recurrence will occur.
 As to leg varicose vein treatment, Dr. Dishakjian places great emphasis on performing detailed Duplex Ultrasound scanning prior to any vein treatment plan because the traditional kind of leg vein removal directed solely at the veins seen on the surface and still offered by many vein clinics and dermatologist is bound to fail.
-At Nu Vela Vein Center, Dr. Dishakjian’s approach is to permanently treat the underlying cause of the varicose veins by carefully identifying all the sources of the problematic leg veins, such as incompetent saphenous and perforator veins, as well as the visible varicose veins to give you not only the best possible treatment outcome in the short term, but also the lowest possible chance of recurrence in the long term.
+At Nu Vela Laser and Vein Center, Dr. Dishakjian’s approach is to permanently treat the underlying cause of the varicose veins by carefully identifying all the sources of the problematic leg veins, such as incompetent saphenous and perforator veins, as well as the visible varicose veins to give you not only the best possible treatment outcome in the short term, but also the lowest possible chance of recurrence in the long term.